QiuYukang/5G-LENA/doc/source/nr-module.rst

 downlink and uplink
 transmissions, separately, and 2) two different AMC models for link adaptation:

-* Error model-based: in which the MCS index is selected to meet a target transport BLER (e.g., of at most 0.1)
+* Error model-based: the MCS index is selected to meet a target transport BLER (e.g., of at most 0.1)
-* Shannon-based: which chooses the highest MCS that gives a spectral efficiency lower than the one provided by the Shannon rate
+* Shannon-based: chooses the highest MCS that gives a spectral efficiency lower than the one provided by the Shannon rate

 In the Error model-based AMC, the PHY abstraction model described in PHY layer section is used for link adaptation, i.e.,